There are three types of VBA error that you may encounter when executing an Excel macro. These are:

 "Please add the workbook to C:\Documents and Settings and click OK"

-In the code above, the code attempts to open the Excel File 'Data' and if it fails to find the file, prompts the user to place the data file into the correct folder.
+In the above example, the code attempts to open the Excel File 'Data' and if it fails to find the specified file, prompts the user to place the data file into the correct folder.
 Once the user does this and clicks OK, the code is resumed and a further attempt is made to open the file.
 If desired, instead of re-trying the file, the Sub procedure could be terminated at this point, by using the Exit Sub command.

 Logical Errors, otherwise known as 'bugs', occur during the execution of the VBA code, and allow the code to continue to run to completion.
 However, the 'bug' may cause the macro to perform unexpected actions or return an incorrect result.
 These errors are the most difficult to detect and fix, as there is no way that the VBA compiler can identify and 'point to' the error, in the way that it does for compile and runtime errors.

 For example, you may accidentally code your macro to add together the wrong variables in a procedure.
 The result would be incorrect, but the macro would (usually) continue to run to completion.

 The Excel VBA editor provides a number of debugging tools to assist you in finding logical errors in your VBA code, so that they can be fixed.
 These tools are currently beyond the scope of this page.
 However, an overview of the Excel VBA debugging tools is provided on the Microsoft Help & Support Website.